matthiasbe/orientdb-docs/java/Object-DB-POJO.md

 db.save(person);
 ```

 Note that any Java object can be saved by calling the `db.save()` method.
 If it doesn't exist in the database, OrientDB serializes and saves it.
 In this case, the user must assign the results of the `db.save()` method in the argument in order to get the proxied instance.
-Otherwise, the database always treats the object as a new one.
+Otherwise, the database will treat the object as a new one for the next call to `save()`.
 For instance,

 ```java
 // REGISTER THE CLASS ONLY ONCE AFTER THE DB IS OPEN/CREATED